 Regarding all the information that is not served on my feeds, I now visit all the pages I want (news, entertainment etc.) whenever I want.

 Not being continuously bombarded with low-quality content makes me feel much calmer and focusing to what is really important in REAL life.

 In addition to that, I started using Reddit.
 Although I don’t consider it a social medium, Reddit can be as harmful (it has their own implementation of like named “karma”) as all these other services above, but being more like a multi-forum platform, if you use it right it can be a very valuable resource of knowledge.
 Some subreddits I follow are r/simpleliving, r/minimalism, r/Anticonsumption, r/socialmediasceptisicm, r/digitalminimalism, r/gtd, r/photography, r/Buddhism etc.

 In order to publish my photos, I used Flickr for a while, but I decided to create my own site for this reason, so I deleted Flickr too.

 I keep having communication with all the people I want and the most important is that I spend far less time on my smartphone and online in general.
 This last behavior change was big life changer, but let’s talk about it on a separate post!

 What is really important is that I feel that I escaped from dystopia.
 I miss nothing from my old social media days.

 Social media are addictive on purpose; they were created to be this way.
-Their whole purpose is to modify our behaviors and manipulate us in order to addict us as much as possible and finally and finally sell our data (being addicted, we keep giving more and more data..) to advertisers (this is the best scenario!), manipulators/bad actors in general.
+Their whole purpose is to modify our behaviors and manipulate us in order to addict us as much as possible and finally sell our data (being addicted, we keep giving more and more data..) to advertisers (this is the best scenario!), manipulators/bad actors in general.

 It is easily understood that setting ourselves free from the social media addiction can only make our lives better!